 |Citaro hybrid||Volvo B5LH|

 |177 kW @ 2200 rpm

 900Nm @ 1200-1600 rpm

-One unit of the Mercedes-Benz Citaro hybrid was spotted in Singapore in late August 2019.
-With no known further hybrid bus purchases after the Volvo B5LH, the vehicle is believed to be a trial unit.
-(Photos: Reader contribution)
+One demonstrator unit of the Mercedes-Benz Citaro hybrid (Chassis Number: WEB62801923137719) was brought into Singapore for trial.
+With no known further hybrid bus purchases after the Volvo B5LH, the vehicle is understood to not be owned by LTA.